oravirt/ansible-oracle/README.md

 - Start with one or more clean machine(s), end up with a fully configured RAC Cluster.

 By default, you can install a single instance 12.2.0.1 database on filesystem.
-Just put the following file in /tmp on the control-machine,
+Just put the following file in /tmp on the control-machine

 - `linuxx64_12201_database.zip`

 ### Getting started